yhordi/mad_libs/readme.md

 a pre-written mad lib and returned as a customized story.

+###How it works:

+Clone the entire repository.
+Run the script "dbcreator.rb" to create the database.
+From there, you can run the "controller.rb" file from the terminal and begin the MadLib.

 ###Contributors

 ####Ziad Abdo, Tiffany Kaiser, Jordan Kamin, Renee Carignan, Joshua Rosaeen, Tommy Carpenito